Charlie Strapp and Froggy Ball Flying High: Production

 In the early 1980s, Charlie Strapp and Froggy Ball were frequently featured in various Swedish radio series during the summers.
 When listening to one of these Jan Gissberg got the idea of making an animated film about them and contacted Thomas Funck.
 Together they discussed the desirable appearances of the characters and settings.
 The project was to be produced by Gissberg's own recently started animation studio, Cinemation Industries, where also his brother Peter Gissberg worked as a background artist.
 Around Christmas 1987 a short film was released, but already a year prior to that, they had begun working on a script for a feature-length film.
 In 1987 they started the process of making it, using a budget of 13 million SEK.

 Reception

 The general Swedish reception was positive, with more or less a critical consensus claiming that it stood out as the winner among the films competing over a similar target audience, being released around the same time as Rock-A-Doodle, The Rescuers Down Under and An American Tail: Fievel Goes West.
 The playful style and rich ideas were complimented, and the poetic background art by Peter Gissberg was particularly praised.

 Dagens Nyheter claimed that although it might lack the virtuosity of Disney's films, it is to its credit that it also lacks their sentimentality and delight for violence.
-And further, that it is "pretty sophisticated when it allows the sportively drawn characters to appear against a backdrop of aquarelle soft nature poetry, signed by Peter Gissberg."
+They also commented that the film is "pretty sophisticated" due to its sportively drawn characters appearing against a backdrop of aquarelle soft nature poetry.